Cervical spondylosis

 Cervical radiculopathy and cervical myelopathy

 Cervical spondylosis is an age-related degeneration ('wear and tear') of the bones (vertebrae) and discs in the neck.
-It can progress to cause cervical radiculopathy or cervical myelopathy (described below).
+Sometimes, it can put pressure on the nerves coming out of the spine (cervical radiculopathy) or on the spine itself (cervical myelopathy).
 Most cases do not.
 However, it may be useful to be aware of the symptoms that suggest they may be happening, particularly as some of them may develop slowly.
 See a doctor if you suspect that you are developing cervical radiculopathy or cervical myelopathy.

 Cervical radiculopathy